bdelv/advent-of-code-dart/README.md

 - On the main window you will now see the `session`
 - Copy the cookie value (something like 32 hexadecimal characters)

-If you want, validates the session you got (replace xxxx by the copied session id):
+You can verify the value you copied (replace xxxx by the copied session id) with a curl:
 ```
 curl 'https://adventofcode.com/2023/day/1/input' -X GET -H 'Cookie: session=xxxx'
 ```